Qualities of a Good TEFL Teacher

 A TEFL teacher is PASSIONATE

 Teaching is hard work.
 You need to be knowledgeable of your subject and enthusiastic enough about it that you can make your students excited about the present perfect and collocations!
 Teaching English as a Foreign Language is not just a job, it’s a meaningful venture, and even if you do it for a short time you need to be interested not only in teaching but also in the English language.
-Learning English is challenging and you need to infect your students with your enthusiasm!

 A TEFL teacher is KNOWLEDGEABLE